 What are the Basic Geometric Shapes?

-There are many geometric shapes or figures based on their dimensions.
+There are many geometric figures based on their dimensions.
 Circle, triangle, square, rectangle are a few of the basic 2-d shapes.
 Cube, cuboid, sphere, cone, and cylinder are a few of the basic 3-dimensional figures or shapes.

-Give Examples of the Basic Geometric Shapes in Real Life?
+What are the Examples of the Basic Geometric Shapes in Real Life?

 A few examples of geometric shapes in real life are listed below: